Andung-blog/Mobile-Assigment4/README.md

 # Tabel Periodik Kimia

-A new Flutter project.
+Project Mobile Programming.

 ## Getting Started

 This project is a starting point for a Flutter application.

-Assigment 4 Mobile
+Assigment 6 Mobile